 Basel III has strengthened the rules on the quality of capital to ensure loss absorption is adequate and allow financial institutions to deal with shocks and stresses related to financial and economic factors.
-Basel III requires that the quality of capital to cover Pillar 1 capital requirements is improved in terms of its ability to adsorb losses, meaning that more of the Pillar 1 capital requirement must be met from Common Equity Tier 1 (CET1).
-Basel III has substantially increased the value in the Banks risk weighted assets, primarily driven by the increased risk weightings across the loan book.
+Basel III requires that the quality of capital to cover Pillar 1 capital requirements is improved in terms of its ability to absorb losses, meaning that more of the Pillar 1 capital requirement must be met by Common Equity Tier 1 (CET1).
+Basel III has increased the value in the Banks risk weighted assets, primarily driven by the increased risk weightings across the loan book.

-In addition to minimum capital ratios, Basel III rules also provide a capital surcharge for Domestic Systematically Important Banks ('D-SIB').
+In addition to minimum capital ratios, a capital conservation buffer of 2.5% will be introduced and phased in over the implementation period.
+Furthermore, a capital surcharge for Domestic Systematically Important Banks ('D-SIB') ranging between 0.5% and 3.0% for all Bermuda Banks has also been implemented.
 The new Basel rules also address areas of leverage and liquidity.
 The authority has adopted a Liquidity Coverage Ratio ('LCR') with phased in implementation consistent with that published by the Basel Committee.
 The LCR aims to ensure Banks have sufficient stock of unencumbered highly liquid assets to survive a high liquidity stressed scenario lasting 30 days.
 Further information regarding the implementation of Basel III can be found on the Bermuda Monetary Authority's website www.bma.bm.